 He has been featured on Oprah Winfrey (three times), 20/20, Barbara Walter’s The View, CNN, PBS, and NPR, and has been interviewed by Newsweek, Glamour, The New York Times, The Los Angeles Times, and dozens of other national magazines and radio talk shows.
 His highly creative developments in anger management workshops, PEER Counseling seminars, mini-sessions and the all new Detour Method (lecture and workshop series on facing regression), are taught worldwide.
 His Mentone, Alabama Men’s Conference, in its thirteenth year, draws participants from around the world.

-Over the past twenty years, John Lee has consulted and trained prestigious institutions in the clinical environment.
+Over the past thirty years, John Lee has consulted and trained prestigious institutions in the clinical environment.
 He has worked with The Betty Ford Clinic, Guy’s Hospital (London, England), The New York Open Center, South Pacific Treatment Center (Sydney), and Mountain Area Health and Education Center (North Carolina), and many others.

 Lee is the best-selling author of Facing The Fire: Experiencing and Expressing Anger Appropriately and The Flying Boy: Healing the Wounded Man.
 He has written several other books including Growing Yourself Back Up: Understanding Emotional Regression (Three River Press, 2001) and his latest book, Breaking the Mother-Son Dynamic: Resetting the Patterns of a Man’s Life and Loves (Health Communications, Inc., 2015).

 University of Texas, Austin, TX